kevinpapst/TablerBundle/README.md

 ];
 ```

+Now reload the cache and call `php bin/console tabler:icons`.

 ### Step 4: Documentation

-Now read what you should do in order to use the theme at [docs/](docs/index.md).
+Read how to use the theme at [docs/](docs/index.md).

 ## License and contributors

 Published under the MIT, read the [LICENSE](LICENSE) file for more information.

-Translations managed with the fantastic [Weblate project](https://hosted.weblate.org/projects/kimai/theme/).
+Translations managed with the fantastic [Weblate](https://hosted.weblate.org/projects/kimai/theme/) project.